Connor Brogdon

-Connor Michael Brogdon (born January 29, 1995) is an American professional baseball pitcher who is a free agent.
+Connor Michael Brogdon (born January 29, 1995) is an American professional baseball pitcher in the Cleveland Guardians organization.
 He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, Los Angeles Dodgers, and Los Angeles Angels.

 Brogdon was born in Clovis, California, and attended Liberty High School in Madera.
-Although he was drafted by the Atlanta Braves in the 40th round of the 2013 MLB Draft, he decided to attend Fresno City College rather than sign with the team.
+Although he was drafted by the Atlanta Braves in the 40th round of the 2013 MLB draft, he decided to attend Fresno City College rather than sign with the team.
 After two seasons there, he transferred to Lewis–Clark State College, where he was part of the 2017 NAIA World Series championship team.

-The Phillies drafted Brogdon in the 10th round of the 2017 MLB Draft.
+The Phillies drafted Brogdon in the 10th round of the 2017 MLB draft.
 He was originally intended to be a starting pitcher but became a reliever in the minor leagues to make room in the starting rotation.
-Brogdon played for three seasons in the Phillies' farm system and was invited to an alternative training site after the 2020 minor league season was canceled.
+Brogdon played for three seasons in the Phillies' farm system and was invited to an alternate training site after the 2020 minor league season was canceled.
 He made his MLB debut on August 13, 2020, giving up three runs to the Baltimore Orioles, but he improved his performance in September.

 Early life

 Brogdon was born in Clovis, California on January 29, 1995, and attended Liberty High School in Madera alongside San Francisco Giants prospect J.J.
 Santa Cruz.
-The Atlanta Braves of Major League Baseball (MLB) drafted Brogdon in the 40th round of the 2013 MLB Draft, but he elected to attend college instead.
+The Atlanta Braves of Major League Baseball (MLB) drafted Brogdon in the 40th round of the 2013 MLB draft, but he elected to attend college instead.
 Although Brogdon signed a National Letter of Intent to play for Fresno State, he instead attended Fresno City College.
 In his two seasons with Fresno City College, Brogdon had a 9–0 win–loss record and a 1.85 earned run average (ERA), and he was named the Central Valley Conference Pitcher of the Year.

 After his sophomore year, Brogdon transferred to Lewis–Clark State College, where he was used as a starting pitcher.
 In his first season at Lewis–Clark, Brogdon posted a 6–0 record, a 2.81 ERA, and 48 strikeouts in 11 games started and 51 1/3 innings pitched.
 The next year, Brogdon recorded an 8–1 record in 15 games, led the team in innings pitched with 80 1/3, and was part of the National Association of Intercollegiate Athletics (NAIA) World Series-winning team.
 His pitching velocity began to suffer in his senior season, dropping from the mid-90 mph range to the mid-80 mph range.
 Philadelphia Phillies scout Hilton Richardson told The Athletic, "I don't want to say they abused him, but he got worked a lot."